atomjump/medimageserv/README.md

-## 2. On your Windows server/desktop
+## 2. On your Windows LAN server/desktop

 Download and run the installable MedImageServer.exe from http://medimage.atomjump.com